nichoth/ssc/README.md

 }
 ```

+We pass in the full message because the program takes the hash of the message's JSON for the `previous` field, and also looks at the `sequence` field in the passed in message to determine the `sequence` for this message.

 ### id
 This takes a message value piped into stdin as input, and returns a sha256 hash, written to stdout.